sphinx-labs/sphinx/migration.md

 How should we migrate existing users to the newest version of the Sphinx Module?

+A couple notes:
-This decision is likely to impact the migration process for future versions of the Sphinx Module.
+* I think this decision is likely to impact the migration process for future versions of the Sphinx Module.
+* I expect our existing users to use the legacy deployment method until they launch the next major version of their protocol.
+In other words, some of our existing users could be migrating on new networks for the next year.

 ## Options